-On February 18, 2021, debentures totaling \$0.5 million were converted into 50,000 DeepGreen Common Shares, and then converted into 57,894 of our common shares upon closing of the Business Combination.
+On February 18, 2021, debentures totaling \$0.5 million were converted into 50,000 DeepGreen Common Shares, and then converted into 57,894 of our common shares upon the Closing.
 On September 9, 2021, the Company issued 3,068,673 common shares, after adjustment for the exchange ratio, in connection with the Business Combination, upon conversion of the outstanding debentures consisting of \$25.5 million and \$1.0 million of principal and accrued interest, respectively.